-In the example Indexing associations the aim is to return places where the associated city is Atlanta (in Lucene guery parser language, it would translate into address.city:Atlanta).
-All place fields are added to the Place index, but also the address related fields address.street, and address.city will be added and made gueryable.
-The embedded object id, address.id, is default. not added per То include it you need to also set @IndexedEmbedded(includeEmbeddedObjectId=true, ...).
+In the example Indexing associations the aim is to return places where the associated city is Atlanta (in Lucene query parser language, it would translate into address.city:Atlanta).
+All place fields are added to the Place index, but also the address related fields address.street, and address.city will be added and made queryable.
+The embedded object id, address.id, is not added per default.
+To include it you need to also set @IndexedEmbedded(includeEmbeddedObjectId=true, ...).

 Only actual indexed fields (properties annotated with @Field) are added to the root entity index when embedded objects are indexed.
 The embedded object identifiers are treated differently and need to be included explicitly.
-Example 35.
-Indexing associations

 '''

 @Entity

 @Indexed

 public class Place {

-@Id

 @GeneratedValue

 private Long id;

 @Field

 private String name;

 @OneToOne(cascade = { CascadeType.PERSIST, CascadeType.REMOVE })

 @IndexedEmbedded

 private Address address;

-. . . .

 }

 @Entity

 public class Address {

 @Id

 @GeneratedValue

 private Long id;

 @Field

 private String street;

-@Field

-private String city;

-@ContainedIn

-@OneToMany(mappedBy="address")

-private Set<Place> places;

-. . .

-}

 '''

 Be careful.
 Because the data is de-normalized in the Lucene index when using the @IndexedEmbedded technique, Hibernate Search needs to be aware of any change in the Place object and any change in the Address object to keep the index up to date.
-To make sure the Place Lucene document is updated when it's Address changes, you need to mark the other side of the bidirectional relationship with @ContainedIn.
+To make sure the Place Lucene document is updated when its Address changes, you need to mark the other side of the bidirectional relationship with @ContainedIn.